pexels-photo-21706254-21706254.jpg

 2 Great Books for Bodysurfers to Read

-The Plight of the Torpedo People is the best book on bodysurfing that exists today.
+The Plight of the Torpedo People is one of the best books for bodysurfers that exists today.
 Period.

 Released in 2012 by Woodshed Films, The Plight of the Torpedo People documents the making of Keith Malloy’s debut film, Come Hell or High Water—the first feature-length film made about bodysurfing.